susanjong/QuizlyApp_MobileDev/README.md

 4. Countdown Timer: Displays the remaining time to complete the quiz, helping users manage their time effectively.

-5. oubt Marking: Allows users to mark questions they are unsure about for easy review.
+5. Doubt Marking: Allows users to mark questions they are unsure about for easy review.

 6. Result Sharing: Provides a simple, shareable summary of results that can be screenshotted to show overall performance.